vimalmenon/vimalmenon.github.io/README.md

 ## To Do

-- [ ] Create release with tag
+- [x] Create release with tag
+- [x] Tooltip what the icon is about
+- [x] Add Resume for Download from Website
 - [ ] Improve the theme choosing UI
 - [ ] Improve UI for Mobile Header Navigation
 - [ ] Add framer motion
 - [ ] Create sub navigation for Blogs
 - [ ] Create favicon for Website
-- [ ] Add Resume for Download from Website
 - [ ] Grouping import
 - [ ] Create API for website
 - [ ] Create Contact US Page